BradleyCodeU/microbit/README.md

 - if the game is over, start a while true loop that says either player A wins or player B wins.

 When finished, show your game to your teacher.
 Demonstrate how player A wins and how player B wins.

+---

+# Bouncing Off The Walls

+Create a variable and set it to be a sprite at x 2, y 2

+The sprite automatically moves forward and bounces off the walls at random angles.

+MAKE IT YOUR OWN: A and B buttons MUST do something, but you get to decide what the A and B buttons do.
+Ideas:

+- A starts/resumes the animation and B pauses the animation
+- A increases the speed and B decreases the speed.
+- When A and B are pressed at the same time, the sprite moves back to the center.
+- A decreases the brightness of the sprite and B increases the brightness.

+---

+# Gyroscope Game

+- Create a player sprite
+- Change the players x and y location based on the pitch and roll of the microbit
+- Divide the pitch by 60 and roll by 60 to decrease the sensitivity
+- Use a brief pause (from the Basic section) to control the pause's speed

+Once you have the basic player controls.....

+- Create an enemy sprite
+- Set the enemy sprite's "blink" setting to 100
+- Create a SECOND forever loop
+- If enemy touches player then game over
+- Either move the enemy randomly or have them move towards the player
+- Use a pause (from the Basic section) to control the enemy's speed.

+---